aulamber/JS-Comment-app/README.md

 # Comment app in reactJS
-implementation of a simple comment app.
+Implementation of a simple comment app.
 Uses localStorage.